bosafoagyare/web-academic/content/publication/osafoagyare-gaussianprocess-2019/index.md

 ---
-title: "A Distributed Optimization Package for R"
+title: "Boston Crime Data Analysis: Monthly Prediction with Autoregressive Integrated Moving Average and Gaussian Process Regression"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Eduardo Ochoa
+- Ilaria Vinci
-- Victor Verma
+- Francesco Zuniga

 draft: false